AhnJG/Eng-Kor-Dictionary-Search-in-Linux-CLI/README.md

-# Kor-Eng-Dictionary-Search-in-Linux-CLI
+# Eng-Kor-Dictionary-Search-in-Linux-CLI
-This program can be kor-eng dictionary search in linux command line
+This program can be Eng-Kor dictionary search in linux command line